 — Log in to watch the artist video if you have been given an access

-The stunishing beauty and deadly conditions determine this extraordinary experience and, more specifically, allow for a way to reach the limits of survival in terms both biological and aesthetic.
-Geologist Juan Manuel García-Ruiz called it the Sistine Chapel of Crystals, with its heavenly beauty appearing in hellish conditions.
-What interests Angelika Markul, more than just the beauty, is the fascination it evokes as well as the scientific technology and aesthetic exploitation applied in the extraction.
+The astonishing beauty and deadly conditions determine this extraordinary experience and, more specifically, allow for a way to reach the limits of survival in terms both biological and aesthetic.
+Geologist Juan Manuel García-Ruiz called it the Sistine Chapel of Crystals.
+What interests Angelika Markul, more than just beauty, is the fascination it evokes as well as the scientific technology and aesthetic exploitation applied in the extraction.